an-bui/new-repository/README.md

 ## Rendered output (specifically for this class)

-For 193DS assignments, you should put a link to the rendered .html file here so that it is easy to access.
-For example, the rendered .html for this repo is [here](https://an-bui.github.io/new-repository/test-document.html).
+The rendered .html for this repo is [here](https://an-bui.github.io/new-repository/test-document.html).

 **Note: you should have at least a "General information" section, a "Data and file overview" section, and a "Rendered output" section in your README for full credit.**